lolwierd/lolwierd/content/blog/Two ways to live.md

 No dreams, no ambitions.
 Go through every day like it’s your last, eat good food, sleep and repeat.

-Denji isn’t tied down by shit.
+Denji isn’t tied down by anything.
 He does what he wants to do.
 No chasing after an ideal.
 Not trying to be the strongest.
 Just living the life he wants (kinda).

-It’s almost like it’s trying to say, you aren’t going to achieve your ambitious goal anyway, so why not fuck around and just do what you want??
+It’s almost like it’s trying to say, you aren’t going to achieve your ambitious goal anyway, so why not mess around and just do what you want??

 I hate that.
 I hate that thought.
 I hate it very much.